Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Numerical Simulations: Control of a Doubly Fed Induction Motor

 where $i_{1u}, i_{1v} \in \R$ are the stator currents and $i_{2u}, i_{2v} \in \R$ are the rotor currents, while $u_{1u}, u_{1v} \in \R$ are the stator voltages and $u_{2u}, u_{2v} \in \R$ the rotor voltages.
 Finally, $\Ac \in \R^{4 \times 4}$ and $\Bc \in \R^{4\times 4}$ represent the state and input matrices of the continuous-time model, respectively, and are defined as

 where

 More in detail, the parameters $R_1$ and $R_2$ correspond to the resistances of the stator and rotor, while the parameters $L_1$, $L_2$, and $L_m$ refer to the stator and rotor self-inductances, and the mutual inductance, respectively.
 Lastly, $\omega_r$ and $\omega_0$ denote the electrical angular velocities of the rotor and the rotating reference frame, respectively, which are assumed constant.
 We adopt the physical parameters used by~\cite{borghesi2024mr} about the same model, and we report them in Table~\ref{table:params}.
 These parameters make the discrete-time pair $(A,B)$ controllable as required by Assumption~\ref{ass:A_B_Q_R}.
 For the cost matrices $Q \in \R^{4 \times 4}$ and $R \in \R^{4 \times 4}$, we randomly generate them to ensure they are symmetric, with eigenvalues lying within the interval $(0, \Qcode)$ thus satisfying Assumption~\ref{ass:A_B_Q_R}.
+We empirically tune the algorithm parameters as $\ssz = \sszcode$, $\delta = \deltacode$, and $\Tsim = \Tsimcode$ (see Remark~\ref{rem:tuning}).
+Namely, the algorithm needs to perform $4$ experiments or simulations given by $\Tsimcode$ samples per iteration to retrieve the truncated cost $\Jt(\gt+\delta\drt)$ (see~\eqref{eq:exact_cost} and~\eqref{eq:cost_routine}).
+As for the generation of the dither matrix $\drt \in \R^{4 \times 4}$, we ordered the pairs $(i,j) \in \until{4} \times \until{4}$ with indices $p=1, \dots, 16$ and chosen $\mathbf{\iter}_{p,\text{prd}} = \Tpercode \times 2^{(1-p)/2}$ and $\phi_p = 0$ for $p$ odd, while $\mathbf{\iter}_{p,\text{prd}} = \mathbf{\iter}_{p-1,\text{prd}}$ and $\phi_p = \pi/2$ for $p$ even.
+This choice ensures that Assumption~\ref{ass:dither} is satisfied with period $\Tper = \Tpercode$ by directly applying~\cite[Theorem]{Knapp2009Sines}.
+As for MFPG, we adopt a tuning analogous to that of \algo/.
+Specifically, we run MFPG using the same step size, perturbation amplitude, number of samples per experiment, number of experiments per iteration, and variables' initialization used in \algo/.
+For the sake of fairness, we also report the results achieved by MFPG with $\gamma = 10^{-8}$.
+Fig.~\ref{fig:cost_error} shows the evolution of the relative cost error $(\J(\gt) - \J(\gstar))/\J(\gstar)$ along the algorithms' iterations $\iter$ in logarithmic scale.
+As predicted by Theorem~\ref{th:convergence}, Fig.~\ref{fig:cost_error} shows that \algo/ asymptotically converges in a neighborhood of the optimal gain $\gstar$.
+Moreover, Fig.~\ref{fig:cost_error} shows that \algo/ outperforms MFPG in terms of both convergence speed and final accuracy.